-Extent of finance to political parties to be calculated for coverage under RTI
+Extent of finance to political parties to be calculated for coverage under RTI7 Nov, 2012

 Considering the fact that many political parties receive benefits from the government in the form of subsidised buildings for offices, free air-time and various tax exemption, the Chief Information Commission has decided to seek a report from Income Tax department and Directorate of Estate regarding tax exemptions claimed by political parties and their assets.